webhintio/hint/packages/rule-no-friendly-error-pages/README.md

 # Disallow small error pages (`@sonarwhal/rule-no-friendly-error-pages`)

-`no-friendly-error-pages` warns against using error pages that have the size under a certain threshold.
+`no-friendly-error-pages` warns against using custom error pages with byte size under a certain threshold.

 ## Why is this important?

-By default [`Internet Explorer 5-11` will show its custom error pages][friendly error pages] if the response body’s byte length is shorter than:
+[`Internet Explorer 5-11` will show its custom error pages][friendly error pages] instead of the site provided ones in order to avoid terse server error messages such as `Error - 400` being shown to users.

+The custom error pages are displayed whenever the response body’s byte length is shorter than:

 * `256` bytes for responses with the status code: `403`, `405`,
   or `410`